johntrogan/defender-docs/CloudAppSecurityDocs/network-requirements.md

 > [!NOTE]
 >
-> - If your firewall requires a static IP address access list and does not support allowing based on URL, allow the log collector to initiate outbound traffic to the [Microsoft Azure datacenter IP ranges](https://www.microsoft.com/download/details.aspx?id=56519) on port 443.
+> - If your firewall requires a static IP address access list and doesn't support allowing based on URL, allow the log collector to initiate outbound traffic to the [Microsoft Azure datacenter IP ranges](https://www.microsoft.com/download/details.aspx?id=56519) on port 443.
 > - If you didn't specify a proxy when you set up the log collector, you need to allow http connections on port 80 for the URLs listed on the [Azure TLS certificate changes](/azure/security/fundamentals/tls-certificate-changes#will-this-change-affect-me) page.
 This is used for checking certificate revocation status when you connect to the Defender for Cloud Apps APIs.

 ## Next steps